Weird-Ghosts/babyghosts/content/5.news/hello-world.md

 This initiative is at its heart a collective and cooperative endeavour.
 Our partnership with Gamma Space, trust of our donors, and the engagement of our vibrant community are testaments to the collaborative spirit behind Baby Ghosts.
 And as we embark on this journey, we extend an invitation to game studios, industry groups, and every individual passionate about fostering equity and inclusion within game development to contribute to our mission.

-We invite you to explore our new [Baby Ghosts website](https://babyghosts.fund) to learn more about our programs, and join us in making a lasting impact in the Canadian game development landscape.
+We invite you to explore our new [Baby Ghosts website](https://babyghosts.fund) to learn more about our programs, check out the [new cohort](https://babyghosts.fund/news/new-cohort) and join us in making a lasting impact in the Canadian game dev landscape.